dhis2/dhis2-releases/releases/2.43/migration-notes.md

 ### Tracker Associate

-`TRACKER_ASSOCIATE` value type is not supported anymore and if present in the DB the upgrade will fail.
+The `TRACKER_ASSOCIATE` value type is no longer supported, and if it is present in the database, the upgrade will fail.
-This check is already performed by `tracker_associate_is_deprecated` integrity check.
+This check is already performed by the `tracker_associate_is_deprecated` integrity check.
-Running this check will provide all the information to fix or delete the inconsistent data if present in the system.
+Running this check will provide all the information needed to fix or delete the inconsistent data, if present in the system.